Sign In / Sign Out

-The BS program in health sciences is designed to provide the academic knowledge and skills that will allow students to move directly into a range of employment opportunities within the health field or to continue their education in discipline-specific programs.
-Students will choose a track focus in either community-based health outcomes, health legislation and regulation, integrated care, or Spanish and health.
+The BS program in health sciences is designed to provide the academic knowledge and skills that allows students to move directly into a range of employment opportunities within the health field or to continue their education in discipline-specific programs.
+Students choose a track focus in either community-based health outcomes, health legislation and regulation, integrated care, or Spanish and health.

 A limited number of students each year may apply to pursue the echocardiography certificate through the Mayo Clinic.
 Once the certificate is successfully completed, students may transfer the credits to Arizona State University, and those credits may be applied toward completion of the Bachelor of Science in health sciences.

 With the Health Solutions Core Advantage, we've designed a set of core courses that contain the knowledge, skills, and attributes that will make you a strongly-desired and remarkably-effective health professional.
 Learn more.

 A major map outlines the degree’s requirements for graduation.